Drug Driving | Legal Consultations

 I have been disqualified, can I get my licence back early?

-Similar to drink driving, if you are convicted for drug driving you can apply to have your driving licence restored early.
+Similar to drink driving, if you are convicted for drug driving you can apply to have your driving licence restored early depending on the length of disqualification received.

 Successfully making this application is difficult and depends on the facts of each case, but we at MB Solicitors have a proven and successful track record.